Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 (mandatory 1 month break at this point for resting and recovering creative energies)

+19. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
+20. Relics inspired by Fei Long and Deejay. (number unknown)
-19. Synergy and adaptation with Infinite Spire.
+21. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
-20. Boss inspired by Street Fighter 2 stuff.
+22. Boss inspired by Street Fighter 2 stuff.
-21. Synergy with Halation.
+23. Synergy with Halation.
 (Simulated Spire?
 Yep.)
-22. Synergy and adaptation with other mods.
+24. Synergy and adaptation with other mods.
 (Googly Eyes included)

 And MAYBE in the future, for a v2.0 (not making promises here)